laravel/docs/passport.md

 <a name="introduction"></a>
 ## Introduction

-Laravel already makes it easy to perform authentication via traditional login forms, but what about APIs?
-APIs typically use tokens to authenticate users and do not maintain session state between requests.
-Laravel makes API authentication a breeze using Laravel Passport, which provides a full OAuth2 server implementation for your Laravel application in a matter of minutes.
+Laravel Passport provides a full OAuth2 server implementation for your Laravel application in a matter of minutes.
 Passport is built on top of the [League OAuth2 server](https://github.com/thephpleague/oauth2-server) that is maintained by Andy Millington and Simon Hamp.

 > {note} This documentation assumes you are already familiar with OAuth2.
 If you do not know anything about OAuth2, consider familiarizing yourself with the general [terminology](https://oauth2.thephpleague.com/terminology/) and features of OAuth2 before continuing.

-<a name="upgrading"></a>
+<a name="passport-or-sanctum"></a>
-## Upgrading Passport

-When upgrading to a new major version of Passport, it's important that you carefully review [the upgrade guide](https://github.com/laravel/passport/blob/master/UPGRADE.md).
+### Passport Or Sanctum?

+Before getting started, you may wish to determine if your application would be better served by Laravel Passport or [Laravel Sanctum](/docs/{{version}}/sanctum).
+If your application absolutely needs to support OAuth2, then you should use Laravel Passport.

+However, if you are attempting to authenticate a single-page application, mobile application, or issue API tokens, you should use [Laravel Sanctum](/docs/{{version}}/sanctum).
+Laravel Sanctum does not support OAuth2; however, it provides a much simpler API authentication development experience.

 <a name="installation"></a>
 ## Installation